New! World Drumming Workshop

 Jaqui MacMillan found her passion for African drumming in the early 1980’s.
 She has since studied with many masters, including Babatunde Olatunji, Mamady Keita, and Sam Turner and at the Tam Tam Mandingue School in Washington, DC.
 Having performed and recorded with some of the top names in the business, she began sharing her joy of drumming with others by teaching classes and facilitating community drum circles.
 Jaqui has taught privately and given workshops around the country for nearly two decades through her program, “Drum For Joy!”

-Afro-Cuban Drumming: Basics and Beyond
+Afro-Cuban Drumming: The Basics

 Delve into the world of Conga drumming as we explore the foundations of Afro-Cuban and Latin Rhythms.
 Learn the basic techniques for playing conga drums through rhythms found in many styles of music all over the world.
 We will also look at making practice methods enjoyable and ways to advance your drumming at any level.